 STFC has a dedicated cloud infrastructure which provides compute resources across all STFC facilities.
 Run by SCD, it is designed to be very flexible and allow users to perform complex data analyses without the challenges of running their own infrastructure.

 The STFC Cloud currently has some spare Graphics Processing Unit (GPU) capacity and is donating ~P100 GPU cards and 2,000 Central Processing Unit (CPU) cores to the Folding@home project for their efforts in analysing and understanding Coronavirus.
-A further 13,000 new GPUs have now been installed within SCD at STFC's Rutherford Appleton Laboratory (RAL) and these are also being used in support of this effort.
+A further 13,000 new CPUs have now been installed within SCD at STFC's Rutherford Appleton Laboratory (RAL) and these are also being used in support of this effort.

 In addition, the UK Tier-1 facility at RAL, which stores and processes vast amounts of data from the Large Hadron Collider, is donating around 30,000 CPU cores to Folding@home.
 The jobs being processed are linked to the work being carried out at Diamond.